projectivetech/Perv-ColorScheme/README.md

 **"Actually, as a native from Perv I prefer to be called a 'Pervect'"**  < *Aahz in Myth Directions* >

-The color scheme was made because I was unsatiesfied with the limited syntax coloring of various color schemes-mainly missing coloring for C/C++, Ruby, JSON and ReST (Resturctured Text).
+The color scheme was made because I was unsatisfied with the limited syntax coloring of various color schemes-mainly missing coloring for C/C++, Ruby, JSON and ReST (Restructured Text).
 Therefore I created the Perv Orange Color Theme.

 I tried to, kind of, group the colors together based on scopes.
 Keywords, functions, etc. are red/orange; constants, strings, etc. are based on green; objects, classes, etc. are based on blue.